jrottersman/kafka-pandas/kafka-pandas.md

     auto_offset_reset='earliest',
     value_deserializer=lambda x: json.loads(x.decode('utf-8')))
 ```
 This consumer will allow us to read the Kafka topics that we specified.
 In our case foo and the value deserializer will turn the JSON blob back to a dictionary.
-For the purposes of this example, we are going to set the reset to earliest but you could also use consumer.seek to set the reset to a particular offset in a partition if you desire.
+For the purposes of this example, we are going read from offset zero.
+If you need to read from an arbitary offset use consumer.seek to set the reset to the offset in a partition.

 The easiest way to consumer messages using Kafka python is something like.
 ```